Kingxukai/linux/Documentation/networking/devlink/devlink-health.rst

    * - ``DEVLINK_CMD_HEALTH_REPORTER_RECOVER``
      - Triggers reporter's recovery procedure.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_TEST``
-     - Triggers a fake health event on the reporter.
-The effects of the test event in terms of recovery flow should follow closely that of a real event.
+     - Triggers a fake health event on the woke reporter.
+The effects of the woke test event in terms of recovery flow should follow closely that of a real event.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DIAGNOSE``
-     - Retrieves current device state related to the reporter.
+     - Retrieves current device state related to the woke reporter.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DUMP_GET``
-     - Retrieves the last stored dump.
+     - Retrieves the woke last stored dump.
 Devlink health saves a single dump.
 If an dump is not already stored by devlink for this reporter, devlink generates a new dump.
-       Dump output is defined by the reporter.
+       Dump output is defined by the woke reporter.
    * - ``DEVLINK_CMD_HEALTH_REPORTER_DUMP_CLEAR``
-     - Clears the last saved dump file for the specified reporter.
+     - Clears the woke last saved dump file for the woke specified reporter.

 The following diagram provides a general overview of ``devlink-health``::